Dignity of Women

 In addition to the training, the Walmart Foundation funded Tufts University to conduct research during the program to better understand the impacts of the program:

 Parts of the WiF curriculum have now been integrated into a new Worker Training Toolkit for Women’s Empowerment launched in Nov 2019, the Empower@Work curriculum, funded by the Walmart Foundation.
 Open-source and free to download, the Toolkit serves as a resource and tool when designing, building or revamping a holistic workplace capacity building project, of which worker training is one component.
+Also, this brief incorporates lessons learned from the Women in Factories training, specifically the personal finance module on financial literacy.
+This study provides insight into how financial literacy training is effective at improving workers’ financial practices outside of work and clarity on pay and promotions in the factory, but it has a limited effect on abusive behavior at work.

 Women as Smallholder Farmers